TomasMos/FlightFlexPay/replit.md

 - **Profile Management**: User profile page with auth provider information and sign-out functionality
 - **Navbar Integration**: Profile dropdown with authentication state management across all pages

+### Admin Panel System
+- **Role-Based Access Control**: Users table has a role enum ("user", "admin") - default is "user"
+- **Firebase Token Verification**: Admin routes verify Firebase ID tokens and check admin role in database
+- **Admin Panel Page**: Accessible at `/admin` with tabs for Users, Leads, and Bookings management
+- **Users Management**: View all registered users with details modal showing bookings and payment history
+- **Leads Management**: View all leads with associated flight searches and conversion status
+- **Bookings Management**: View all bookings with detailed flight, payment plan, and installment information
+- **Navbar Integration**: "Admin Panel" link shown only for users with admin role
+- **Graceful Degradation**: Admin features disabled if FIREBASE_PRIVATE_KEY not configured

 ## Data Flow

 ### Complete Customer Journey (According to Specification)